 Absolutely not!
 In fact, installing solar panels on your rooftop would increase the value of your home.
 Having a functioning solar panel system in place would likely be appealing to potential buyers as it would help them to reduce electricity expenditure when they move in.
 What’s more, solar panels can last also for 25 to 30 years making them a worthwhile investment.

-If you use SP Services, you will be paid at the standard electricity tariff rate minus grid charges (~25% of the cost of electricity) which would be between S$0.16 and S$0.18/kWh.
+If you use SP Services, you will be paid at the standard electricity tariff rate minus grid charges (~25% of the cost of electricity) which would be around S$0.21/kWh in Q2 2022, where retail electricity tariff is S$0.2794/kWh.
 If you are with an Open Electricity Market (OEM) retailer, the price that you will be able to sell the excess energy generated by your solar panel system at will be based on the Wholesale Uniform Singapore Energy Price (USEP).
-USEP rates are determined half-hourly and fluctuate but generally ranges from S$0.09 to S$0.11/kWh.
+USEP rates are determined half-hourly and fluctuate widely but across 2021 has averaged S$0.1963/kWh.